urql-graphql/urql/src/content/docs/getting-started.md

 ### Using hooks

-> _Note:_ Hooks are only availabe in React 16.8 and onwards
+> _Note:_ Hooks are only available in React 16.8 and onwards

 Instead of using `<Query>` and a render prop API, you can also use the hooks API by switching to `useQuery()`.